Catholic Mariavite Church: 1935 schism

 In 1935, a majority of the Old Catholic Mariavite Church clergy, many of whom had participated in his "innovations", deemed him to have become a "dictator" and deposed Kowalski.
 He rejected the "coup" and moved out of the Płock sanctuary and installed his headquarters in the village of Felicjanów, named for the foundress.
 He declared his loyal following to be the Catholic Mariavite Church, despite its considerable departure from traditional doctrinal Catholic teaching.
 Kowalski, by then promoted to archbishop, continued to consider himself the valid leader of all genuine Mariavites.
 Freed from the restraining influences of much of the clergy, formerly subordinate to him, he made ever more radical pronouncements, including the view that Kozłowska had in fact been the "incarnation of the Holy Spirit on earth".

 In 1940, during the German occupation of Poland in World War II, Kowalski was arrested by the Gestapo and taken to the Dachau concentration camp.
-He died in a Nazi extermination facility in 1942.
+He died in a German Nazi extermination facility in 1942.
 His leadership in the church passed to his widow, Maria Izabela Wiłucka-Kowalska, who was already a consecrated bishop.
 She held the position until her own death in 1946.